 Transnistria, also known as Transdniestr and Transdniestria, is the region located between the Dniester River in Moldova and the western border of Ukraine as this image from Britannica.com shows.

 When individual Soviet states were given increasing autonomy in 1980s, the Slavic population of the Moldovan SSR felt threatened by pro-Romanian nationalist sentiment.
 This led to Transnistria declaring itself a soviet republic in 1990.
 Military action followed in 1992 between the newly independent Moldova and Transnistria.
 The ceasefire brokered later that year stills stand.

 The UN considers Transnistria part of Moldova.
 No UN member recognises Transnistria.
-Russia has links to Transnistria including a peacekeeping presence in the region.
+Russia has links to Transnistria including a military presence in the region.
 Transnistria has its own government so is not under Moldovan government control.
 Transnistria also has its own flag, security forces, and currency (Transnistria Ruble).
 Its flag features the hammer and sickle emblem.
 The city of Tiraspol acts as the capital of Transnistria.

 DAY TRIP TO TRANSNISTRIA FROM CHISINAU